How to manage return to work after injury

 | WA | Best practice recommended | Required for employers with 10+ claims/year |

-This is a simplified summary.
-Requirements may vary based on employer size, industry, and claim history.
-Check your state regulator for detailed requirements.
+Simplified summary only.
+Requirements vary by employer size, industry, and claim history.
+Check your state regulator for full details.

-These common errors delay recovery and increase claim costs.
+These errors delay recovery and increase claim costs.

 Waiting for full recovery